Don’t miss this documentary about dance in Nigeria: (Un)credited

 Inspiring dancers and artists

-The documentary features interviews with the famous Afrobeats artist Davido, whose song ‘Skelewu’ became one of the biggest dance songs in Africa, in 2013.
+The documentary features interviews with famous Afrobeats artist Davido, whose song ‘Skelewu’ became one of the biggest dance songs in Africa in 2013.

 The film then talks to Hermès, a dancer who blew up through a solo section he did in one of Davido’s videos but still stays and lives in the local community.
 We follow him around the city as he meets and chats with well-known fellow dancers.